Spay/Neuter Center: Services & Fees

 The Humane Society of Northeast Georgia's Spay/Neuter Center is open Monday-Thursday, and provides low-cost, high-quality surgery for all pet owners with no residency restrictions.

-Spay/neuter surgeries are scheduled by APPOINTMENT ONLY.
+Spay/neuter surgeries are by APPOINTMENT ONLY.
 To make an appointment, call 770-532-6617 or complete our online appointment form HERE.
+You also can email SpayNeuter@HSNEGA.org.
 Call volume may require that you leave a message on voicemail.
 Calls for scheduling appointments will be returned within 48 business hours.

 Click HERE for information on our low-cost Spay/Neuter Transport